RezaBG/RezaBG/README.md

 ## About Me

-Backend-focused engineer with 3+ years of experience building SaaS platforms, microservices, and cloud-native APIs.
-Specialized in **Go (Gin)**, **FastAPI**, **PostgreSQL**, and **AWS (S3, EC2, CloudFront)**.

-What I bring:
-- Scalable backend design & CI/CD pipelines
-- Secure RBAC systems and async architecture
-- Full ownership from code to deployment
+Backend-focused developer with 4+ years of experience building SaaS platforms and API-driven cloud applications .
+Specialized in Go, FastAPI, PostgreSQL , and AWS.
+Proven track record in shipping scalable backend systems, real-time video-sync integrations, and secure RBAC architecture .
+Passionate about clean architecture and measurable impact.
 ---

 ## Featured Projects